 - Once read out, record is lost i.e. can't provide permanent record

 Most commonly used electronic dosimeter uses silicone diode detector.
-They can provide a direct electronic readout and don't need the processing that is needed by the other types of dosimetry badges.
+They can provide a direct electronic readout and live/real time readouts and don't need the processing that is required for the other types of dosimetry badges.
 Require yearly battery replacement and checking.

 - Very sensitive.
 Nearly 100x more sensitive than a TLD and can measure to nearest 1 µSv

 - Good for measuring pregnancy doses